szyth/quran-ebooks/README.md

 Then click on any file you want, and press the **Download** button.

+IMPORTANT NOTE: Quran EPUB files needs additional setup, watch my Youtube video for tutorial: https://youtu.be/Jret-648FZ4

+If you find this video hard to follow, then download the Quran PDF that works without any additional setup.

+---
 Please report any issues or bugs at the email provided in the Google Drive link above.

 ---
 ### Or you can generate your custom ebooks by the following documentation: (only for Technical audience)